licat233/EFI-OpenCore-i3-i5-haswell-cpu-h81-alc662-HD4600/README.md

 * MacOS Catalina (recommended for i5 CPU, good compatibility, not recommended for I3 CPU, not very smooth)
 * MacOS Big Sur (not smooth enough, Not recommended for i3 CPU and i5 CPU)
 * MacOS Monterey (try it out.
 Since the latest version of Monterey has removed the built-in NVIDIA Kepler driver, you need to print the driver by yourself: [install NVIDIA driver tutorial](https://github.com/chris1111/Geforce-Kepler-patcher), Monterey is much smoother than bigsur, and Monterey is recommended for both)
+* MacOS Ventura (EFI for this version of the system is under development, please look forward to it)

 ## Related drives